Marble Palace (Tehran): History

-Style and technical features
+Architecture

+Inside the dome, inspired from Sheikh Lotfollah Mosque in Isfahan.

 The design of the two story palace was first developed by Ostad Jafar Khan.
 However, the final sketch was produced by Ostad Haidar Khan.
 The overall architectural style of the palace is eclectic, combining Eastern, including Qajar architectural features, and Western architectural styles.

 The palace is surrounded by a garden.
 The external surface of the palace is of white marble.
 The stone entrance of the palace where two statues of Achaemenid soldiers holding arrows were erected particularly reflects eclectic architectural style.
 These statues were carved by Iranian artist Jafar Khan.
 The palace has other gates which were made by local craftsmen from different provinces.
 The palace is covered by a huge dome that is a replica of the Sheikh Lotfollah mosque in Isfahan.
 The dome is covered by arabesque tiles with scroll-like patterns.

+One of the palace’s wooden doors depicts Shapur I's victory relief at Naqsh-e Rostam, showing the Roman emperor Valerian kneeling before Shapur after Rome's defeat in 260 AD.
+The palace contain dozens of wooden doors, each featuring unique designs distinct from the others.

 The internal area of the palace is highly formal with heavily carved doors and extremely high ceilings.
-The palace has a very large reception room where mirrors are used like in many mosques and holy shrines in the country.
+The palace has a very large reception room featuring ayeneh-kari similar to many mosques and holy shrines in the country.
 The room is known as the "Hall of Mirrors".
 The interior of the palace was furnished by rich fabrics and rugs.
 Decorations were made by the Iranian architect Hossein Lorzadeh.
 The tiles used at the palace were produced by Ostad Yazdi and paintings by Ostad Behzad.
 The land area of the palace is 35,462 m2, 2870 m2 of which is used for residence.

-Current usage

-After the 1979 Islamic revolution, the palace was used as a museum until 1981.
-Then it was given to the expediency discernment council.
-Local people reported that the palace had been used by senior politicians of the Islamic Republic of Iran.
-The historical items used at the palace, including furniture, are being exhibited at the decorative arts museum in Tehran.
-The palace had been closed to the public until July 2020 when it was redesigned as the museum of arts following its acquisition by the Mostazafan Foundation in 2019.
+Visit

+After more than four decades, the Palace was opened to the public for the first time on the morning of 26 January 2020.
+The palace is located at the intersection of Imam Khomeini Street and Valiasr Street, within Tehran’s governmental complex.
+Visitors are required to present their ID card or Passport to enter the museum.